 A boiler may burn liquid petroleum fuel for up to 24 hours in any calendar year for fuel readiness testing provided that the emission limitation specified in subparagraph (f)(1)(C) is met.
 The unit specific NOx emission limit specified in subparagraph (d)(1)(C) shall not apply during this period.
-The NO_x emissions limits specified in subdivision (d) shall not apply to an electric generating unit during fuel readiness testing, and the electric generating unit may burn liquid petroleum fuel, provided that:
+The NOx emissions limits specified in subdivision (d) shall not apply to an electric power generating unit during fuel readiness testing and the electric power generating unit may burn liquid petroleum fuel, provided that:

-- (A) Fuel readiness testing does not exceed sixty minutes on one day per week; - (B) Each electric generating unit, when it burns liquid petroleum fuel, emits emission limit specified in the SCAQMD permit; - (C) Fuel readiness testing shall only occur after the equipment has reached the emissions limits specified in paragraph (d)(1) while firing on natural gas and shall commence no later than sixty minutes after achieving emissions limits specified in paragraph (d)(1) while firing on natural gas; and - (D) Each readiness test shall commence with the equipment switching from natural gas to liquid petroleum fuel and conclude with the equipment switching from liquid petroleum fuel to natural gas.
+- (A) Fuel readiness testing does not exceed sixty minutes on one day per week; - (B) Each electric power generating unit, when it burns liquid petroleum fuel exclusively, emits NOx at no more than the applicable unit-specific NO_x emission limit specified in the SCAQMD permit; - (C) Fuel readiness testing shall only occur after the equipment has reached the emissions limits specified in paragraph (d)(1) while firing on natural gas and shall commence no later than sixty minutes after achieving emissions limits specified in paragraph (d)(1) while firing on natural gas; and - (D) Each readiness test shall commence with the equipment switching from natural gas to liquid petroleum fuel and conclude with the equipment switching from liquid petroleum fuel to natural gas.